-Similarly, team training days or workshops can help a new hire integrate before they start with the company, as well as help to create a sense of belonging and understanding of the team culture in a less formal setting.
+Similarly, team training days or workshops, whether they be online or face to face (with social distancing, of course, can help a new hire integrate before they start with the company, as well as help to create a sense of belonging and understanding of the team culture in a less formal setting.
 Just keep in mind that the hire may have limited free time if they are still finishing up employment in their previous role and may not be able to attend these activities during work hours.

 Invite Them to Social Events

 Getting to know the team can be a major concern for some new hires, especially when having to meet a lot of people at once on their first day.
-If your company has regular social activities or events, you could invite your new team member along so they can engage with core colleagues in an informal environment.
-Not only will they be able to seek out familiar faces on their first day, but they can find out more about their new position and the dynamic of the team before they start.
+This is made even more anxious if everything has to be online.
+Invite your new team member along to any virtual social engagements so they can engage with core colleagues in an informal environment.
+Not only will they be able to identify familiar faces on their first day, but they can find out more about their new position and the dynamic of the team before they start.

-If you don’t have regular social events, you could also plan a welcome lunch or after-work drinks for your new starter.
-This might not always be possible, so chat to the candidate about their commitments before making plans.
+If you don’t have regular team social events, maybe set up some smaller meet and greet online in lieu of a welcome lunch or after-work drinks for your new starter.
+This might not always be possible, so chat with the candidate about their commitments before making plans.